NYPL/metronome/03-templates/T-35-Exhibition-Index.md

 ## 1.OG-001: Header
 Description : Provides main navigation for NYPL.org

-Rules: TBD if we can highlight section< /br> Accessibility : TK (should be rules for template, not individual items, for example page order)< /br>
+Rules: TBD if we can highlight section

+Accessibility : TK (should be rules for template, not individual items, for example page order

 ## 2.MN-001: Breadcrumb
 Description : On mobile, provides a quick link back to the pages parent section.